Cosnavel/webmasters-learn-apis/resources/views/documentation/swapi.md

 **Attributes:**

 - ```name``` *string*
--- The name of this person.
+-- Der Name dieser Person.
 - ```birth_year``` *string*
 -- The birth year of the person, using the in-universe standard of **BBY** or **ABY** - Before the Battle of Yavin or After the Battle of Yavin.
 The Battle of Yavin is a battle that occurs at the end of Star Wars episode IV: A New Hope.
 - ```eye_color``` *string*